Caldo de costilla

 Caldo de costilla (Spanish for rib broth) is a dish typical of Colombian cuisine, from the Andean region.
 It is made mainly from beef ribs boiled in water with slices of potato, some garlic, onion and cilantro leaves.

-The caldo de costilla is eaten mainly during breakfast, and it eaten often with arepa, chocolate and bread.
+The caldo de costilla is eaten mainly during breakfast, and it is eaten often with arepa, chocolate and bread.
 It has been used as a remedy for hangover; it is referred to as levantamuertos (death's awaker).
 Many restaurants in areas with a high concentration of bars and clubs will stay open all night so that customers may gain energy with a caldo de costilla.